Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: VQA360 : A Practical Evaluation Dataset

 \subsection{Source Datasets}

-To be able to evaluate VLMs on a wide variety of QA tasks, our experimental dataset is created from five standard datasets - VQAv2~\cite{vqav2}, OK-VQA~\cite{okvqa}, A-OKVQA~\cite{aokvqa}, ChartQA~\cite{chartqa} and DocumentVQA~\cite{documentVQA}.
-VQAv2 is an extensive VQA benchmark, while OK-VQA and A-OKVQA are used primarily for knowledge-based VQA, where the answer to the question doesn't lie within the scope of the image.
+To be able to evaluate VLMs in a wide variety of QA tasks, \texttt{VQA360} is created from five standard datasets - VQAv2~\cite{vqav2}, OK-VQA~\cite{okvqa}, A-OKVQA~\cite{aokvqa}, ChartQA~\cite{chartqa} and DocumentVQA~\cite{documentVQA}.
+VQAv2 is an extensive VQA benchmark, while OK-VQA and A-OKVQA are used primarily for knowledge-based VQA, where the answer to the question does not lie within the scope of the image.
 ChartQA and DocumentVQA are taken to evaluate the performance of VLMs on questions based on mathematical graphs and charts, and documents, respectively.
-From the test split of each dataset $\mathcal{D}_{test}$, we take $\max(|\mathcal{D}_{test}|, 1145)$ task instances, sampled randomly without replacement.
-We include the image, question, and all reference answers. $1145$ was used as is the minimum size of test set among the five datasets, thus keeping equal contributions from all datasets.
+From the test split of each dataset $\mathcal{D}_{test}$, we take $\max(|\mathcal{D}_{test}|, 1145)$ task instances, randomly sampled without replacement. $1145$ was used as it is the minimum size of test set among the five datasets.
 Thus, our final experimental set contains $5725$ task instances, with equal contributions from each dataset.